lievshynam-source/JobRadar.-Agent-Powered-SaaS-for-Job-Seekers/README.md

 Meanwhile, technical automation tools can help, but usually require setup skills that many users do not have.

-JobRadar explores a simpler alternative: a private, company-first job-tracking workflow for non-technical users.
+JobRadar explores a simpler alternative: a company-first job-tracking workflow for users who want a calmer and more focused search process.

 ---